 A finished urushi bowl and a plain wooden one are separated by months of work you cannot see.
-Pick up a good lacquer bowl and the price and the famous depth seem to come from the glossy black or vermilion surface — but that surface is the thinnest part of the story.
-Nearly every piece of Japanese lacquerware, from a plain rice bowl to a stacked New Year box, rests on one sentence: it is built up in thin layers, each hardened by humidity, and most of them you never see.
-How the wood is shaped, how thick the hidden foundation is, how many coats go on top — everything else hangs off that spine.
+Pick up a good lacquer bowl and the price and the famous depth seem to come from the glossy black or vermilion surface.
+But that surface is the least of it.
+Nearly every piece of Japanese lacquerware, from a plain rice bowl to a stacked New Year box, is built up in thin layers, each hardened by humidity, and most of them you never see.
+How the wood is shaped, how thick the hidden foundation is, how many coats go on top: that unseen structure is most of the bowl.

 The wood core: kiji

 Before a drop of urushi is involved, someone makes the bare wooden core, the kiji (木地).
-And it is usually someone else — the woodturner, the kijishi (木地師), is a different specialist from the lacquerer who coats it.
-A bowl that reads as one master's work is really the relay of a whole workshop.
+And it is usually someone else: the woodturner, the kijishi (木地師), is a different specialist from the lacquerer who coats it.
+A bowl that looks like one master's work is really the relay of a whole workshop.

-The wood is seasoned first, dried anywhere from a few months to several years, because wood put to use too green will warp and split under the coats years later.
-How it is then shaped depends on the form wanted, in four families: hikimono (挽物), turned on a lathe (rokuro) for round things — bowls, plates, trays — usually in zelkova, cherry or horse chestnut; magemono (曲物), thin cypress or cedar boards steamed soft and bent into rounds, the way a bentwood lunch box is made; sashimono (指物), boards joined without nails into angular pieces like the tiered jūbako; and kurimono (刳物), hollowed from a solid block.
-There is even a fifth route with no wood core at all — kanshitsu (乾漆), "dry lacquer," where layers of hemp cloth and urushi are built into a hollow shell.
-It is a sculptor's technique more than a bowl-maker's: the serene Ashura at Kōfuku-ji and the seated portrait of the priest Ganjin at Tōshōdai-ji are both dry lacquer, light and strong enough to hold a soft, life-like face.
+The wood is seasoned first, dried a few months to several years, because wood put to use too green will warp and split under the coats years later.
+How it is then shaped depends on the form wanted, in four families: hikimono (挽物), turned on a lathe (rokuro) for round things (bowls, plates, trays), usually in zelkova, cherry or horse chestnut; magemono (曲物), thin cypress or cedar boards steamed soft and bent into rounds, the way a bentwood lunch box is made; sashimono (指物), boards joined without nails into angular pieces like the tiered jūbako; and kurimono (刳物), hollowed from a solid block.
+There is even a fifth route with no wood core at all: kanshitsu (乾漆), "dry lacquer," where layers of hemp cloth and urushi are built into a hollow shell.
+It is a sculptor's technique rather than a bowl-maker's: the serene Ashura at Kōfuku-ji and the seated portrait of the priest Ganjin at Tōshōdai-ji are both dry lacquer, light and strong enough to hold a soft, life-like face.

 The invisible foundation: shitaji

-Here is the stage that decides whether a piece is cheap or serious, and you will never see it.
-On the raw core the lacquerer first does kiji-katame (木地固め) — soaking raw urushi into the wood to seal and stiffen it.
+This stage decides whether a piece is cheap or serious, and you will never see it.
+On the raw core the lacquerer first does kiji-katame (木地固め), soaking raw urushi into the wood to seal and stiffen it.
 Weak points, the rim, foot and joints, are reinforced with nunokise (布着せ): hemp or cotton cloth glued down with urushi thickened by flour or rice paste.
-Then comes the body of the foundation, urushi mixed with jinoko (地の粉) — a coarse powder of fired diatomaceous earth — troweled on with a spatula, dried, and sanded, coarse grades first.
+Then comes the body of the foundation, urushi mixed with jinoko (地の粉) (a coarse powder of fired diatomaceous earth), troweled on with a spatula, dried, and sanded, coarse grades first.
 A finer mineral putty called sabi (錆), tonoko powder in raw urushi, goes on last and is polished dead flat.

-None of this shows.
-That is exactly why it separates the real from the cheap: most lacquerware skips the cloth and the mineral ground to save time, and it is precisely those hidden layers that give a piece its body and its resistance to chips and cracks.
-The town that treats the full foundation as non-negotiable is Wajima, where the ground is built and sanded in stages — first, second and third groundings — and it is the reason Wajima-nuri is famously hard to break.
+None of this shows, and it separates the real from the cheap.
+Most lacquerware skips the cloth and the mineral ground to save time, and those hidden layers give a piece its body and its resistance to chips and cracks.
+The town that treats the full foundation as non-negotiable is Wajima, where the ground is built and sanded in stages (first, second and third groundings), the reason Wajima-nuri is famously hard to break.
 Under the shine, most of what you pay for is the layer you cannot see.

 The coats: nuri

 Only now does the coating you associate with lacquer go on, and it comes in three stages: shita-nuri (下塗り), the undercoat; naka-nuri (中塗り), a purer middle coat, hardened and then sharpened flat with charcoal; and uwa-nuri (上塗り), the final coat, the most carefully filtered urushi, brushed in a dust-free room where a single mote is a flaw.
-Each coat is brushed thin, hardened, and sanded before the next — so much of lacquer work is actually sanding.
+Each coat is brushed thin and hardened, then sanded flat before the next goes on.
+So much of lacquer work is actually sanding.

 There are two ways to end.
-Nuritate (塗立て), also called hana-nuri, leaves the top coat exactly as brushed for a soft, even sheen — no polishing to hide behind, so it is a nerve-wracking, dust-free one-shot.
-Roiro-shiage (呂色仕上げ) does the opposite: the hardened top coat is sharpened with soft charcoal, burnished, rubbed with a trace of raw urushi and wiped, then polished again, until it becomes a mirror.
-The gloss is not the coat; it is the polishing.
+Nuritate (塗立て), also called hana-nuri, leaves the top coat exactly as brushed for a soft, even sheen, with no polishing to hide behind, so it is a nerve-wracking, dust-free one-shot.
+Roiro-shiage (呂色仕上げ) takes the polished route: the hardened top coat is sharpened with soft charcoal, burnished, rubbed with a trace of raw urushi and wiped, then polished again, until it becomes a mirror.
+The gloss comes from the polishing, not the coat.

 Then, sometimes, the decoration

-So "how is Japanese lacquerware made" has one honest answer: layer on layer, most of them hidden, each waiting days to harden in damp air.
-With that map, the rest falls into place — urushi is the sap that makes every layer possible, Wajima is the foundation stage taken to its limit, maki-e is the decoration on top, and caring for a piece means respecting all those months of layered work.
+So the making of Japanese lacquerware is layer on layer, most of them hidden, each waiting days to harden in damp air.
+Urushi is the sap that makes every layer possible, Wajima is the foundation stage taken to its limit, maki-e is the decoration on top, and caring for a piece means respecting all those months of layered work.